srinivasreddypittu343/Delirium-Risk-Prediction-ML/README.md

 5.1 How it works

-Build a template patient using the median value of each feature from the training data.
+**-->** Build a template patient using the median value of each feature from the training data.

-Accept a Python dict of overrides (e.g. Age, Frailty Index, ICU, Hct, Alb, Cre).
+**-->** Accept a Python dict of overrides (e.g. Age, Frailty Index, ICU, Hct, Alb, Cre).

-Construct a one-row DataFrame in the same column order as training.
+**-->** Construct a one-row DataFrame in the same column order as training.

 Use the Random Forest to predict:

-class label (0 / 1)

-probability of delirium (0–1)
+class label (0 / 1), probability of delirium (0–1)

 Convert the probability into a simple interpretation:

-p < 0.5 → “LOW chance of post-operative delirium”

-p ≥ 0.5 → “HIGH risk – consider closer monitoring”
+p < 0.5 → “LOW chance of post-operative delirium” and p ≥ 0.5 → “HIGH risk – consider closer monitoring”

 5.2 Why it’s useful

-Hides model complexity behind a single, intuitive output
+Hides model complexity behind a single, intuitive output.
 Uses variables that are already present in hospital systems (age, frailty, labs, ICU)

 Easy to extend into:

-a Streamlit app

-or an EHR-integrated risk widget in future work
+a Streamlit app or an EHR-integrated risk widget in future work

 This interface shows how a research model can be turned into something that is clinician-friendly and actionable, while still being fully transparent in the code.
 ---